-9701 Philadelphia Court, Suite M County in Which Program is Lanham, MD 20706 Located: Prince George's
+9701 Philadelphia Court, Suite M Lanham, MD 20706

+County in Which Program is Located: Prince George's

-Referral Contact(s): Tim Martin, Clarence Humes
+Referral Contact(s): Clarence Humes, Kelly Vergamini

-Disabilities Served: 01-intellectual disability, 06-emotional disabilities, 08-other health impaired,

-10-multiple disabilities, 14 - autism
+Disabilities Served: 01-intellectual disability, 06-emotional disabilities, 08-other health impaired, 10-multiple disabilities, 14 - autism

-'''

-10-month ( X ) 11-month ( ) 12-month ( ) extended school year ( X ) 4-week summer school ( ) 5-week summer school ( X ) 6-week summer school ( )
+10-month (X) 11-month () 12-month () extended school year (X) 4-week summer school () 5-week summer school (X) 6-week summer school ()

-'''

-Program Description: High Road Upper School of Prince George's County is approved by the Maryland State Department of Education as a nonpublic educational program, serving the instructional and social emotional needs of students with emotional disabilities, autism and other academic and behavioral differences in a supportive and structured environment.
+Program Description: The High Road Upper School of Prince George's County is approved by MSDE.
+Special education teachers, school social workers and related service providers are employed to serve the instructional and behavioral needs of students with emotional disabilities, intellectual disabilities, autism and other academic and behavioral differences in a supportive and structured environment.
+Students graduate from the High Road Upper School with a Maryland High School Diploma or a Certificate of Completion.
 The High Road Schools build the confidence and competence of our students through individualized academic and behavioral interventions.

 The program is designed to focus on personalized academic, behavioral, and career development goals so that the student can return to a less restrictive setting.
-High Road School incorporates a variety of educational experiences and utilizes the community to provide the students with meaningful job-related experiences.
+The High Road School incorporates a variety of educational experiences and utilizes the community to provide the students with meaningful job related experiences.
+Our partnership with the Prince George's Community College provides student with meaningful skills related experience, including but not limited to computer rebuild and repair, motorcycle mechanics, and culinary and hospitality services.
 Parental participation is encouraged and integrated into the school setting.